ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, bequeathes :o Harvard
-University, for the purposes of the Observatory, the
-munificent sum of $1(X),000.
-Mr. Phillips left
-property, to tbe value of $900,000.
-TiTf .ES and U mbrellas .—They are as fond of.
-titles in the East as we are in the &quot; Great West.&quot;
-Among his other high-sounding titles, the King of
-Ava has that of &quot; Lord of Twenty-four i &#x27;mbrellas.&quot;
-This looks as if .V had prepared himse&#x27;f for a long
-reign.
-A S courge .—Much of the country tri the north­
-ward of tbe Island of Montreal, Canada, about St.
-Eusiache, has been completely de\ p.st;tted by^tiu­
-caterpillars and grass-hoppers.
 M edical U ses of S alt .— In many cases of
 disordered stomaeh, a &#x27; teaspoonfull of salt taken
 three times a day is a certain cure.
 In the violent